quincycheng/aam_xperience/README.md

-# AAM Xperience
+# AAM Xperience Workshop

-Welcome again to AAM Xperience!
+Welcome again to CyberArk AAM Xperience Workshop!
 This page contains everything you need for the hands-on session.

-## Our goal
+## Session Goal
-Let's install an configuration management tool for managing our servers.
+Today we will install Ansible, a configuration management tool for managing our servers.
-We will use Ansible as an example.
-First we will simply configure it without securing the embedded secrets and show you the risk.
+At first, we will simply configure Ansible without securing the embedded secrets and discuss the risk involved with storing cleartext credentials.
-Then we will install Conjur and integrate it with Ansible.
-At the end of the session, the risk of embedded secrets will be elmimated.
+Then we will then install Conjur and integrate it with Ansible.
+At the end of the session we will see how the risk of embedded secrets will be eliminated by using Conjur.

-## What have been prepared
+## Environment Preparation
+If you are running this lab on your own machine and not CyberArk's SkyTap environment, follow below steps to create a new lab envirnment.

 1. Install 3 Ubuntu 18.04 LTS systems, named `conjur`,`host-1` and `host-2`
 2. System Update on all three servers
 ```